Sean Bean

 Ashley Moore - Sean Bean's fifth wife

-In 2020, the couple was involved in an altercation aboard an airplane, but the incident was resolved on the spot.
-Sean Bean is now a grandfather twice over: daughters Lorna and Molly have given him the much-anticipated boys he always wanted.
+In 2020, the couple got into an altercation on a plane, but the incident was quickly resolved.
+Sean Bean is now a grandfather twice over—daughters Lorna and Molly have finally given him those boys he always wanted.

 Sean Bean Now

-In 2021, the actor took part in the filming of the crime drama "Time," where he played the leading role of Mark Hebden.
-He also participated in Ben Heimon's thriller "Pen," portraying the main character, a former policeman.
+In 2021, the actor starred in the crime drama "Time," playing the lead role of Mark Hebden.
+He also appeared in Ben Heimon's thriller "Pen," playing the main character, a former cop.

-Rumors have it that Sean will also be playing Lord Illingworth in the melodrama "A Woman of No Importance" and will take on the leading role of Ordela in the action film "Shadows from the Sky."
-At the same time, the actor continued his role as Mr. Wilford in the sci-fi series "Snowpiercer."
+Word is that Sean will also play Lord Illingworth in the melodrama "A Woman of No Importance" and take on the lead role of Ordela in the action film "Shadows from the Sky."
+Meanwhile, the actor continued his role as Mr. Wilford in the sci-fi series "Snowpiercer."
 In 2023, the premiere of the American-Japanese film "Knights of the Zodiac" took place, in which Bean plays one of the pivotal roles - Alman Kiddo, the mentor of the main character.